Provides the actual methods of which the webservice is composed.

 This section pertains to the return type of the microflow and how it is transformed back to XML.

 Defines what kind of object will be returned by the microflow.
-If the returned type is a complex type (i.e. something from your entity model) you can use the Members button to select which members will be returned in the same way as parameters.
+If the returned type is a complex type (as in, something from your entity model) you can use the Members button to select which members will be returned in the same way as parameters.

 The name of the return type.
 This determines the output element name in the XML that results from a webservice call.